datomalania/helloworld-in-100-languages/README.md

 # helloworld
-hello world code in all programming languages
+hello, world! code in different programming languages It does not matter which language you start learning, just as every newborn starts crying, every programmer's first success begins with the successful (or not) display of „hello, world!“ text on the screen ...

-Here I would like to introduce myself to the legendary word Hello World!
-Display source code in various programming languages.
+Here I would like to introduce myself to the legendary word „hello, world!“ Display source code in various programming languages.
 A poster of the same content is for sale at getdigital.eu

 You can upload your code to this repository in the following format: